Split, Croatia: 15 Things to do in Split – travel guide

 Island of Brac and Zlatni rat beach

-Catamarans and ferries regularly sail from Split to the island of Brac, which is famous for its pebble beach Zlatni rat.
+Catamarans and ferries regularly sail from Split Catamarans and ferries, which is famous for its pebble beach Zlatni rat.
 It is unique in that it is constantly changing shape due to the local wind.

 In high season, expect the place to be really crowded and prices to be inflated.
 If you want to enjoy a place without people, arrive early in the morning.